zoetyu/workshop-ws-05-02-alt-frontend/README.md

 Otherwise, it creates a new id (the next number in the list) and adds it to the list, using `push`.

-Also we want to be able to delete items.
-Add this to the methods as well:
+We also need to be able to delete items after we've added them.
+Add this to ToDo's methods as well:

 ```javascript
 onDeleteItem(todo){